hongtaiwang/Switch-Edge-Diagnostics-CAT9K/README.md

 <host_addr> <username> <password> <timeinterval - sec>
 ```

-type in username if any
+type in username if any.

 Will show static image if timeinterval is less than or equal to 0.